How we support SEN

 SEND Provision – How we support children with SEND

-Mrs Duggan, SENCO, co-ordinates the work of all staff with SEND pupils.
-Pupils with SEND are supported in class by their class teacher and Teaching Assistant.
+Mrs Shaw and Mrs McDonald, SENCO's, co-ordinate the work of all staff with SEND pupils.
+Pupils with SEND are supported in class and with small group targeted interventions by their class teacher and Teaching Assistant.

 Definition of SEND

 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they:

 a) have a greater significantly difficulty in learning than the majority of the others in the cohort who are the same age.

 b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided

 for others of the same age in mainstream schools.